 7. Security of your information

 7.1 Broadstone is committed to protecting personal information from loss, misuse, disclosure, alteration, unauthorised access, unavailability and destruction and takes all reasonable precautions to safeguard the confidentiality of personal information, including through use of appropriate organisational and technical measures.
 Organisational measures include physical access controls to our premises, restricting access on a need to know basis, staff training, adequate business continuity and disaster recovery procedures and locking physical files in filing cabinets.
 Technical measures include use of encryption, using secure web portals to send special categories of personal information, passwords for access to our systems and use of anti-virus software.
-Additionally Broadstone has secured Cyber Essentials certification and Broadstone’s datacentre is ISO 27001 accredited.
+Additionally Broadstone has secured Cyber Essentials certification and Broadstone is ISO 27001 accredited.

 7.2 In the course of provision of your personal data to us, your personal information may be transferred over the internet.
 Although we make every effort to protect the personal information which you provide to us, the transmission of information over the internet is not completely secure.
 As such, you acknowledge and accept that we cannot guarantee the security of your personal information transmitted to our website and that any such transmission is at your own risk.

 7.3 Where we have given you (or where you have chosen) a password which enables you to access an online account, you are responsible for keeping this password confidential.
-We ask you not to share a password with anyone.
+We ask you not to share your password with anyone.

 8. Transfers of personal information

 8.1 The personal information may be used, stored and/or accessed by third party data processors.
 This may be for the purposes listed in section 2 above, the provision of our services to you, your employer or scheme trustee/administrator, the receipt of services from you or your employer, the processing of transactions and/or the provision of support services.

 (a) In the case of data passed from the UK to an EEA country this is covered by a European Commission ‘adequacy decision’.